 The aim of our practicum placement is for you to gain experience and employment as an Education Assistant.
 You will be required to complete 150 hours of practicum experience over the six months you are in the program.
 This provides you with valuable hands-on experience in the field and prepares you for your future.
 You will benefit from the relationships Columbia College has built over time for placements where organizations value the maturity of our students and their acquired knowledge and skills.
 You will also have the additional experience of attending 12 hours of practicum workshops to prepare you for employment.
 Part of your Practicum and work preparation will involve Non-Violent Crisis Intervention training.

-- Attend Columbia College’s tuition-free online College Skills for Success course before the start of your program.
+- Attend Columbia College’s Program Orientation and tuition-free online College Skills for Success course before the start of your program.

 If your academic skills need to be improved in one or more areas, the student may be referred to Columbia College’s Academic Preparation – College Prep (free courses).
 See Continuing Education – Academic Preparation – College Prep.

 Due to the demanding nature of the work in the education field and Occupational Health and Safety requirements, the education assistant field has a strong focus on health and wellness.
 If you have a medical condition or disability that may impact your ability to be successful in a course or practicum setting, you are strongly advised to discuss concerns with the program academic chair and/or the College’s Accommodations Advisor as soon as possible upon acceptance into the program.
 For more information on Accommodations, click here.